About the Vision Zero Movement

 How to Embark on Your Vision Zero Journey

 If your company is located on Jurong Island, you can join the Jurong Island Vision Zero Cluster.
-Otherwise, you can start your Vision Zero journey through these six steps:
+If your company is from the Logistics and Transport Industry, you may join the Vision Zero Cluster for L&T Industry.
+For others, you can start your Vision Zero journey through these six steps:

 Step 1: Make a commitment